Employee Travel Costs and COVID-19

-Domestic air travel may resume June 15.
+Domestic air travel resumed June 15 (travel only if you must).
 Domestic air travel includes the continental United States, Alaska, and Hawaii.
 While easing domestic air travel restrictions, the University continues to discourage any travel unless it is absolutely necessary for University business.
 Many travelers and departments will have credits for unused airline tickets, hotels, etc. Use those credits first for University business travel to minimize the outflow of funds.

 International air travel: the ban on international air travel has been extended to March 31, 2021, however, faculty, staff, and graduate students may apply for an exception to the restriction.
 (This restriction does not apply to students traveling to or from our campuses.)
 When international travel resumes or an exception has been made, any international travel must be registered.
 Many travelers and departments will have credits for unused airline tickets, hotels, etc. Use those credits first for University business travel to minimize the outflow of funds.
 While University-related international travel for undergraduates is currently not permitted, the University is monitoring conditions for travel to certain University-approved education abroad programs to determine whether this travel will be permitted prior to March 31, 2021.

 Travel arranging best practices, post travel restriction